-10-9B-13-2827-3: REVERSE SLOPE DRIVEWAYS:
+10-9B-15-28-3: REVERSE SLOPE DRIVEWAYS:

-A. No driveway providing access to a garage or off-street parking area within a lot shall have a down slope grade from the adjacent street to the garage or covered off street parking area.

-- A. Applicability.
-These provisions apply to all developments in CE-3, with the following exceptions: - a.
-The planning commission may approve a down slope driveway if: - i.
-The drainage of surface water will be adequately diverted from entry into the dwelling, garage or other covered parking area - ii.
+- A. No driveway providing access to a garage or off-street parking area within a lot shall have a down slope grade from the adjacent street to the garage or covered off street parking area. - B. Applicability.
+These provisions apply to all developments in CE-3, with the following exceptions.
+The planning commission may approve a down slope driveway if: - a.
+The drainage of surface water will be adequately diverted from entry into the dwelling, garage or other covered parking area - b.
 The proposed diversion of surface water will not impact adjacent property.

-10-9B-13-2928-4: DRIVEWAY GRADE:
+10-9B-15-29-4: DRIVEWAY GRADE:

-- A. Any driveway providing access to a building envelope shall have a slope of not more than twelve percent (12%) at any point. - B. A driveway grade up to fifteen percent (15%) is allowed if heated. - C. Construction of a driveway shall not result in any cut or fill slopes greater than seven feet (7'). - D. Any cut or fill between five feet (5') and seven feet (7') shall be subject to planning commission approval and shall be retained.
+- A. Any driveway providing access to a building envelope shall have a slope of not more than twelve percent (12%) at any point. - B. A driveway grade up to fifteen percent (15%) is allowed if heated.

-10-9B-14: FENCING:
+10-9B-16: FENCING:

-- A. No fence may be constructed or installed unless shown on an approved site plan. - B. Fences are subject to the intersecting streets and clear visibility restrictions of this code. - C. Fencing requirements will conform to the standards listed in section 10-12-13 of this title.
-Additionally, to preserve drainage and wildlife corridors, no fence shall be constructed on ravines, drainages, open space areas, and slopes of twenty percent (20%) or greater.

-D. Fences in identified wildlife corridors are strongly discouraged, but in no case may exceed forty-two inches in height.
+- A. No fence may be constructed or installed unless shown on an approved site plan. - B. Fences are subject to the intersecting streets and clear visibility restrictions of this code. - C. Fencing requirements will conform to the standards listed in section 10-12-13 of this title - D. Fences in identified wildlife corridors are strongly discouraged, but in no case may exceed forty-two inches in height.

-10-9B-15 Subdivision Development Requirements
+10-9B-17 Subdivision Development Requirements

-10-9B-15-1: CONCEPT PLAN:
+10-9B-17-1: CONCEPT PLAN: